-Recently a fellow overlander remarked that he didn’t have to see everything to which I sort of automatically responded, “Neither do I.”
+A fellow overlander once remarked that he didn’t have to see everything to which I sort of automatically responded, “Neither do I.”

-Well, we don’t have to see everything in the sense that I don’t keep a check list.
+Well, we don’t have to see everything in the sense that I don’t keep a checklist.
 On the other hand, we love to see and experience a lot of different things.
-Which means: leaving the tourist trail – or, more apt in our situation: the overlanders trail (in South America that’s pretty much the Pan American Highway).
+This means: leaving the tourist trail – or, more apt in our situation: the overlanders trail (in South America that’s pretty much the Pan American Highway).

 This time we struck it lucky!

-The Petrified Forest of Puyango
+1- The Petrified Forest of Puyango

 There are three major petrified forests in the Americas: one in Arizona (US), one in Argentina, and one in Ecuador.
 The latter likes to claim in its brochure to be the oldest but I didn’t check that fact.
 Truth be said, how many zeros do you need to be the old?
 Does one more or less really make a difference?
-Trees that are 100 million years old?
+Trees that are over 100 million years old?
 Can you imagine those kinds of numbers?
 I can’t.
 They’re old, that’s for sure.

 The region was beautiful and peaceful.
 We had found a quiet camp spot behind some military ruins and decided to stay for the day and camp another night.

-The Old Gold-Mining Town of Zaruma
+2- The Old Gold-Mining Town of Zaruma

-Downtown Zaruma is characterized by steep, narrow streets with wooden buildings with balconies and arcades.
+Villa Real de San Antonio del Cerro de Oro de Zaruma – Zaruma, for short – was founded in 1549.
+Downtown Zaruma is characterized by steep, narrow streets with wooden buildings with balustrades and arcades.
 This was all very lovely but the real surprise came when we learned we could visit two mines.

-A Banana Plantation
+3- A Banana Plantation

-Time to move on.
-We took the tiniest roads we could find.
-Stopped in Malvas to check out the paintings on the ceiling of a church I had seen in a brochue, and stumbled upon this somewhat oddly placed old airplane.We meandered through the mountains, green all around us, but after we hit the 2,100-meter-high-pass the road ran into the mist.
-It was scary driving for a while, not seeing more than 5 meters ahead of us and having some close calls with oncoming traffic.
+It was time to move on.
+We took the narrowest roads we could find.
+We stopped in Malvas to check out the paintings on the ceiling of a church I had seen in a brochue, and stumbled upon this somewhat oddly placed old airplane.

 We meandered through the mountains, green all around us, but after we hit the 2,100-meter-high-pass the road ran into the mist.
 It was scary driving for a while, not seeing more than 5 meters ahead of us and having some close calls with oncoming traffic.